uidaholib/digital-collections-docs/content/transcription/04-code.md

 title: Code
 ---

 When you open the spreadsheet with your transcript, you are going to go to the `Extensions` tab and then open `Apps Script`, which will pop out in its own window.
-Select all of the sample code in the terminal and replace with the following (`updated to include tags beside punctuation and plural versions 07/09/2024`):
+Select all of the sample code in the terminal and replace with the following (`updated 07/09/2024`):

 ```